About the UK Strength and Conditioning Association

 For a number of years there has been the need for an independent voice which represents the UK strength and conditioning profession.

-- To establish and maintain high professional standards for UK Strength & Conditioning Practitioners;
+- To establish and maintain high professional standards for UK strength and conditioning practitioners and facilities;

-- The promotion and dissemination of good practice, knowledge and research appropriate to strength & conditioning practitioners;
+- The promotion and dissemination of good practice, knowledge and research in strength and conditioning;

 - To facilitate communication among UKSCA members;